kryptocore/CRT/README.md

 Inspired by this [pure CSS CRT filter](http://aleclownes.com/2017/02/01/crt-display.html) by Alec Lownes.
 Use his filter for a better experience, use mine if you don't want your RAM to cry every time you load your site.

-# To Install on your Neocites site:
+# To Install on your Neocities site:

 Just drop the __APNG__ image ("pixel.apng", required) and the __CSS__ file into the main directory of your site and make an element on your site like this: